DaHaiz/ngFlowchart/README.md

   * `edgeMouseOver(event, edge)` will be called if the mouse hovers an edge.
   * `isValidEdge(sourceConnector, destinationConnector)` will be called, when the user tries to connect to edges.
 Returns `true` if this is an valid edge in your application or `false` otherwise.
   * `nodeCallbacks` an object which will be available in the scope of the node template.
 This is usefull, to register a doubleclick handler on a node or similiar things.
 Every method that is handed into the `nodeCallbacks` will be available in the node template via the `callbacks` attribute.

-### Modelservice
-Our `Modelfactory` could contain some interesting functions for you to use.
-Instantiate it with `Modelfactory(model, selectedObjects)` with model and selectedObjects as references to the same objects you gave the canvas.

 ### The Node template
-The template of the node-directive is meant to be overwritten by yourself.
-To do so configure the `NodeTemplatePath` provider:
+Easily change the look and feel of the graph by writing your own node template.
+This is a simple AngularJS template registered with our `NodeTemplatePath` provider:

 ```javascript
 angular.module('yourApp', ['flowchart'])